ps-mr/LinqOnSteroids/website/website.md

 - the current source release (0.2 from 2012-04-22), which corresponds more closely to the code presented in the paper (with mostly cosmetic changes and some bugfixes).

+In addition, we provide:

 - the evaluation data from our paper submission, including the raw dataset and scripts to regenerate the graphics and the tables.
+- the version of FindBugs we compared our results with.
-- updated evaluation results from version 0.2, showing essentially the same results.
+- updated evaluation results from version 0.2, which lead to essentially the same conclusions.
 <!--the elaboration scripts and statistics-->

 # Credits